There are many income-producing assets you can invest in to earn passive income now while building long-term wealth.

 4. Bond Funds

-Another way to earn dividends is by investing in bonds.
+Another income producing asset is bonds.
 The best way for most people is to buy investment-grade corporate and government bond index funds.
 You can buy these funds in your 401k, IRA and taxable brokerage accounts.

 Why we like it: Less volatile than stocks, potentially higher yields than savings accounts